Internal Audit

 Positioning of IAD within the Organization

 IAD reports directly to the Chief Executive Officer (CEO) and shares the status of the Group’s internal controls with the CEO mainly through periodic reporting.
-IAD also provides an independent evaluation of internal controls by presenting individual audit results to the Management Committee monthly and a summary of the audits directly to the Audit and Compliance Committee and the Board of Directors semiannually.
+IAD also provides an independent evaluation of internal controls by presenting individual audit results to the Management Committee monthly as well as a report on audit policies, summaries of audits and others, directly to the Risk Governance Committee and the Board of Directors annually.

 In order to better fulfill its audit mission, IAD exchanges information and opinions as necessary with the Audit & Supervisory Board and its members, and also works closely with them and the Accounting Auditor through periodic three-way audit meetings.